aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/LeafbugNinja.md

 # `LeafbugNinja`

+## Assumptions
+It is assumed this enemy is loaded with a non empty [chargeonotherenemy](../../Actors%20states/Enemy%20features.md#chargeonotherenemy) as it is needed for their `hitaction` logic to work.
+Typically, it will be set to other `LeafbugNinja`, [LeafbugArcher](LeafbugArcher.md) and [LeafbugClubber](LeafbugClubber.md).

 ## About the clones special logic
 This enemy is able to summon clones of themselves in the post move logic, but with a special property: their [weakness](../../Actors%20states/Enemy%20features.md#weakness) is set to be one element being [DieInOneHit](../../Damage%20pipeline/AttackProperty.md).
 This not only changes the damage pipeline such that their `hp` is unconditionally set to 0 upon any [DoDamage](../../Damage%20pipeline/DoDamage.md) calls, but it allows this action to tell that they are indeed a clone.
-This assumes that this enemy's data do NOT contain this property in the `weakness` field as it would otherwise break this system.
+This assumes that this enemy's data does NOT contain this property in the `weakness` field as it would otherwise break this system.

 Clones have very reduced logic as besides the [hitaction](../../Actors%20states/Enemy%20features.md#hitaction) logic and the initialisation of `data` (which won't do anything for them), they do not share the logic of the original enemy who summoned them.
 If at the start of the action, their `hitaction` is false, but they have the `DieInOneHit` in their `weakness`, the ENTIRE action logic is reduced to this:

-- The nocharm local to true which will prevent any [UseCharm](../../Battle%20flow/UseCharm.md) calls to occur in the post action phase.
+- The nocharm local is set to true which will prevent any [UseCharm](../../Battle%20flow/UseCharm.md) calls to occur in the post action phase.
 This means no `HealHP` charm can occur after this action

 This means the clones cannot perform any moves, summons other clones or do anything practical besides their `hitaction` logic.
 Only the original enemy who summoned them can have access to the full action logic.